asyncapi/website/pages/blog/hackathon-faq.md

 We do not set any limits here.
 The same idea can be done by multiple teams.
 Just keep in mind that if there are two excellent submissions for the same idea, I doubt judges will vote for both to let other ideas shine, although this is not an official rule.

 ### What is the scope of the submission?
-What does it mean I finished my solution on time?
+What does finishing my solution on time really mean?

 - Your solution must be fully open-sourced and stored in a repository under your GitHub profile.
 Please do not use Bitbucket or GitLab as it will increase complexity for our community members that will review submissions.
 - It cannot integrate with a commercial solution that has no free tier.